 My neighbour refuses help but clearly needs it.
 Can the council get involved?

+We'll need to consider what risk the individual is at, as well as whether they have capacity to decide on their support needs.
 We would offer an assessment to decide what course of action best meets the person’s needs and wishes.

 My neighbour owns their house but is not able to arrange repairs needed.
 Who can help?